Fixin' to Die Blues: History

-White was resuming his recording career, which had been interrupted by his incarceration for two and one-half years at the infamous Parchman Farm prison in Mississippi.
+White was resuming his recording career, which had been interrupted by his incarceration for two years at the infamous Parchman Farm prison in Mississippi.
 While there, White witnessed the death of a friend and "got to wondering how a man feels when he dies".
 His lyrics reflect his thoughts about his children and wife:

 White provides the vocal and acoustic slide guitar (which was borrowed from Big Bill Broonzy) with backing by Washboard Sam.
 Despite the somber lyrics, "the music throbs with a restless energy" with White's "bottleneck guitar crying in urgent counterpoint to his imagery".
 Music historian Ted Gioia notes that these recordings of White "come as close to art song as traditional blues has ever dared to go, but without losing any of the essential qualities of the Delta heritage".
 However, as with his other songs from the session, "Fixin' to Die Blues" did not capture the record buying public's interest.
 As a result, White largely retired from performing music, until a resurgence of interest in the early 1960s and the American folk music revival.

 Resurgence and cover versions

+In 1959, White's recording was included on The Country Blues, an album compiled by Samuel Charters.

 In 1961, folksinger Bob Dylan recorded "Fixin' to Die" for his debut album, released the following year.
 The album liner notes indicate that it "was learned from an old recording by Bukka White".
 However, Dylan's arrangement uses a different melody line and some new lyrics.
 It is one of three blues songs on the album that deal with the theme of death.
 Dave Van Ronk (Dave Van Ronk, Folksinger) and Buffy Sainte-Marie (Many a Mile) are among Dylan's folk contemporaries who also recorded versions of the song.